RamSankarS/ai-reviewer-test-branch/README.md

 ## 🚀 Getting Started

-To run Alaris MergeGuard locally for development or demonstration purposes, you will need to run both the frontend and backend servers simultaneously.
+To run Alaris PR Lens locally for development or demonstration purposes, you will need to run both the frontend and backend servers simultaneously.

 ### Prerequisites
 * Node.js (v18+)